1iveowl/HttpMachine.PCL/README.md

 I've forked this project as Benjamin is no longer is maintaining the work.

 ## Breaking changes for version 4.0+
-.NET Standard 2.0+ is not required.
+.NET Standard 2.0+ is now required minimun version.

 Refactoring and simplification of use causes some namespaces to change.
 See example below for guidance.